Slope Day: 20th century

 In 1979, an event then called "Springfest" was held on the last day of classes.
 Cornell Dining sponsored a chicken barbecue on Libe Slope and served beer to the students.
 At the time, New York State's drinking age was 18, making it easy for the university to sponsor both food and alcohol service for the event.
 For the next six years, Springfest involved live bands playing at the base of Libe Slope, with students dancing and drinking on the Slope itself.

-In December 1985, New York state raised the drinking age to 21, so University officials announced that the 1986 Springfest would be held in a fenced-in area on North Campus instead of the Slope.
+In December 1985, New York state raised the drinking age to 21, so Cornell officials announced that the 1986 Springfest would be held in a fenced-in area on North Campus instead of the Slope.
 The student body responded with a massive "Take Back the Slope" campaign.
 All across campus, T-shirts, signs and chalk on sidewalks beckoned students to boycott the official Springfest and "Take Back the Slope."
 They did by the thousands, and the name "Slope Day" replaced "Springfest."
-In 1987, the University caved to pressure and had Robert Cray play on the Slope, but by 1988 the bands were gone once again and Slope Day became an unofficial event.
-For the next decade or so, the University tolerated Slope Day, and took little action to control it except for the banning of beer kegs in 1991.
+In 1987, the university caved to pressure and had Robert Cray play on the Slope, but by 1988 the bands were gone once again and Slope Day became an unofficial event.
+For the next decade or so, the university tolerated Slope Day, and took little action to control it except for the banning of beer kegs in 1991.
 For many students the focus of Slope Day became the consumption of excessive amounts of alcohol.

-Starting in the mid-1990s, the University began a more gradual reining in of Slope Day, instead of repeating the failed strategy of regaining control all at once.
+Starting in the mid-1990s, the university began a more gradual reining in of Slope Day, instead of repeating the failed strategy of regaining control all at once.
 SlopeFest, an alcohol-free event featuring carnival-style entertainment started to take place on West Campus in 1999.
 In 2001, the amount and type of alcohol students could bring onto the slope was limited.

+21st century

-Starting in 2003, the Slope Day Steering Committee (initially organized as the President's Council on Alcohol and Other Drugs by president-emeritus Hunter S. Rawlings III) took charge of Slope Day, restricted access to Libe Slope, brought live entertainment, and provided catered food and drink service.
-This time, the University's assertion of control succeeded.
+Starting in 2003, the Slope Day Steering Committee, initially organized as the President's Council on Alcohol and Other Drugs by president-emeritus Hunter S. Rawlings III, took charge of Slope Day, restricted access to Libe Slope, brought live entertainment, and provided catered food and drink service.
+This time, the university's assertion of control succeeded.

 The students did not revolt as their predecessors had done in the late 1980s, leading to increased University prohibitions against drinking at the event.

-Recent Slope Day measures have tried to limit excess underage drinking.
+In the 21st century, Slope Day measures have tried to limit excess underage drinking.
 Bracelets with tabs that are used as tickets to purchase alcohol are only offered to those who are of age, and only one drink is sold per purchase.
 Free water has been handed out to all attendees since 2006, and several volunteers on the slope have supervised students.